die casting factory

-Home / Zinc Die Casting / As The Most Common Zinc Alloys-Zamak,Are Used More Wider Than ZA In Zinc Die Casting
+Home / Zinc Die Casting / Zamak Is Used More Wider Than ZA In Zinc Die Casting

-There are Two types of zinc alloys in zinc die casting process, they are Zamak and ZA alloys.
-As the most common zinc alloys- zamak,are used widely than ZA in zinc die casting.
+Zamak is used more wider than ZA in zinc die casting between two types of zinc alloys in zinc die casting process when Zamak vs ZA alloys.
 Depends on its several significant advantages, most of zinc die casting components are made of zamak alloys in modern industrial manufacturing process.
 This is due to zamak’s castability, good molten fluidity, lower melting temperature and fine metal mechanical properties.
 But ZA alloys are adopted for some special functions and applications in some special fields.

 Compositions of Zamak Alloys